MightyArty/Ex2_Graphs/README.md

+# Autores: David Yosopov, Artem Shabalin and Lior Patael
-# This is a graph algorithm in Java written by David Yosopov, Artem Shabalin and Lior Patael
+# This is a graph algorithm in Java